Opinion: Move over grand coalition — Germany wants change | DW | 26.09.2021

 Change has come.
 The decision of the German electorate is clear.
 It's game over for the trivial compromises of the last grand coalition.
 Now it's time for big challenges like climate change, digitalization and the necessary modernization of Germany.

-The large number of votes that went to the Greens clearly shows that German voters are worried about climate change.
+The large number of votes that went to the Green Party clearly shows that German voters are worried about climate change.
 Off the back of this result, the Greens will go into the coalition talks to form the next government with plenty of self-confidence.
-They will be the much-courted bride and so can demand an expensive dowry.
+They will be the much-courted star and so can make a greater push for their demands.

 However, Germany is perhaps less ready for change than the Greens, along with their chancellor candidate Annalena Baerbock, had hoped.
 Especially — as the results also show — when that change costs money.

-What's very clear is the scale of the conservative CDU/CSU's defeat.
-Even though they lost fewer votes than many polling firms had predicted, you simply can't sugarcoat such a dramatic fall from the last federal elections.
+What's very clear is the scale of the conservative defeat.
+Even though the CDU/CSU lost fewer votes than many polling firms had predicted, you simply can't sugarcoat such a dramatic fall from the last federal election.
 Their CDU chancellor candidate, Armin Laschet, could not convince voters, despite achieving some success as the premier of Germany's most populous state, North Rhine-Westphalia.

-The CDU's Bavarian sister party, the CSU, also plummeted.
+Support for the CDU's Bavarian sister party, the CSU, also plummeted.
 It's looking like their worst election result since 1949.
-After 16 years in government, the so-called "Union" of CDU and CSU, is ripe for the opposition.
+After 16 years in government, the so-called "Union" of CDU and CSU is ripe for the opposition.

-Of course, the CDU/CSU will try everything in their power to form a new government — a so-called Jamaica coalition (named based on the Caribbean country's flag) of black, green and yellow, the CDU/CSU with the Greens and the FDP.
+Of course, the CDU/CSU will try everything in their power to form a new government — a so-called Jamaica coalition of black, green and yellow (the name is based on the Caribbean country's flag) of the CDU/CSU with the Greens and the FDP.

-But Olaf Scholz managed to turn things around.
-What he stands for personally and what he considers truly important is still not clear.
-He came across as a kind of Merkel 2.0 — predictable, factual, without great emotion.
+But Scholz managed to turn things around.
+What he stands for personally, and what he considers truly important, is still not clear.
+He comes across as a kind of Merkel 2.0 — predictable, factual, without great emotion.
 The voters seemed to like it.

-Now Olaf Scholz has to show what he is capable of.
-If he wants to become the next German chancellor, he will have to enter exploratory coalition talks with the Greens and the FDP quickly.
-A red, yellow and green 'traffic light' coalition is his goal.
+Now Scholz has to show what he is capable of.
+If he wants to become the next German chancellor, he will have to quickly enter exploratory coalition talks with the Greens and the FDP.
+A red, yellow and green "traffic light" coalition is his goal.
 But it will not be easy.
 He will have to make concessions to the smaller parties — either when it comes to climate policies or taxation.
 The CDU, however, will be trying the same thing, breathing down his neck.

 The outcome is uncertain, but the voters have spoken: They do not want a continuation of Angela Merkel's politics.
 The power and influence of the large parties, the CDU and the SPD, has shrunk significantly compared with previous decades.